$0 Ohio Foster Care Quick-Start Checklist

 Most kinship caregivers in Ohio face a practical choice within six months: pursue full foster certification, pursue legal guardianship, or continue on informal arrangements with OWF child-only support.

 Full certification is the most financially beneficial option if the child is likely to remain in your care for more than a year.
-The per diem increase alone — even at $25 per day versus $12.40 — amounts to over $4,600 more per year per child.
+The per diem increase alone — even at $25 per day versus $12.40 — amounts to nearly $4,600 more per year per child.

 Legal guardianship through the court provides more permanence and less ongoing caseworker involvement, but it typically reduces financial support to a guardianship subsidy level rather than a full foster care per diem.